Chart Color Schemes

 Infrastructure

-Kirwan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Kirwan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects likely to affect the region.
-Notable initiatives include Kirwan Health Campus Expansion, Willowbank Estate, Townsville Connection Road (Stuart Drive) Upgrade, and Kirwan Police Complex.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects that could impact the area.
+Notable ones include Kirwan Health Campus Expansion, Willowbank Estate, North Queensland Simulation Park (NQ SPARK), and Townsville Connection Road (Stuart Drive) Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.